Please read this carefully before making your booking.

 There may be occasions when it is necessary to alter itineraries.
 The itineraries are statements of intention only, do not constitute representations or undertakings that they will be carried out and changes to them will not constitute material alterations.
 We will notify you of any such alterations as soon as we can and will offer you alternative arrangements of at least equivalent standard.
 In the unlikely event that we have to cancel your holiday or make material alterations we will notify you as soon as possible and offer you the choice of an alternative holiday or a full refund.

 7. Force Majeure

 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance of our contractual obligations is prevented or affected by “force majeure”.
 For the purposes of these booking conditions, “force majeure” means any event which we, our employees, agents or supplier of the service(s) in question could not, even with all due care, foresee or avoid.
-Such events may include war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire and all similar events outside our control.
+Such events may include war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire, flood, low water or unplanned maintenance on rivers (bike and boat itineraries) and all similar events outside our control.

 8. Using your own bike

 You should always ensure that your bicycle is in a good state of repair prior to use.
 If you have problems with your own bike whilst on holiday with us in Suffolk or Norfolk, we will bring you a replacement bike for the rest of your holiday and charge back the own bike discount given.
 Please note that on our overseas holidays, no provision is made for mechanical assistance for those using their own bikes.

 9. Damage to or theft of your hire bike